hemanthkumargr/docs/commercialFeatures/Sagepay-Quick-Start.md

 }
 ```

-##3) Construct the HTML for the dynamic Sagepay form
+##3) Construct the HTML to call SagePay

-Finally, you will need to contruct the form that you will send via redirect.
-The checkout() method defined above will add the necessary attributes on the Spring Model object (i.e. `trUrl` and `trData`)
+Finally, you will need to have your Billing Form (Or another button) generate the Sagepay Redirect form.

 Your page may look something like this: